scaleapi/launch-python-client/docs/concepts/model_bundles.md

 The third takes a Docker image and a command that starts a process listening for requests at port 5005 using HTTP and exposes `POST /predict` and `GET /readyz` endpoints.
+The fourth is a variant of the third that also starts an instance of the NVidia Triton framework for efficient model serving.

 Each of these modes of creating a model bundle is called a "Flavor".